Why Calf Muscle is Called the Second Heart of the Body

-Why calves are called the 2nd heart of the body?
-Because, both our heart and calf muscles are important pumping machines in our body.
+Why are calves called the 2nd heart of the body?
+Both our heart and calf muscles are important pumping machines in our body.

 It is interesting that if our first heart is in the upper part of the body, inside the chest, the second heart is down the leg.
 This is the soleus muscle, a bulky muscle on the back of the lower leg, also commonly termed the calf muscle.

 Our calve muscles consist of the soleus muscle, a thick, bulky, solid muscle behind both lower legs.
 Just palpate your calf muscle and feel its bulkiness and its grandiosity.
-This muscle is perhaps the bulkiest and most hard-working muscle in our body.
+This muscle is perhaps the bulkiest and hardest-working muscle in our body.

 Our calf muscles contract and relax when we take a step, climb stairs, or engage in any physical activity involving our lower limbs.
 This rhythmic action acts as a pump.